 I moved to Santa Barbara, California to be a graduate student.
 The title “graduate student” is vague and hoity-toity.
 It is both a job and a personal + scholarly endeavor.
 My schedule is very flexible and changes every quarter.
 I end up having a lot of alone time and “free” time in which I am supposed to be reading or thinking or intellectualizing (lol).
 Now that I have taken all the classes to fulfill my requirements as a student, and I am now on to performing my own research, I am only required to hold office hours each week for 2 hours and attend the lectures I am a Teaching Assistant for (in addition to answering emails from students).
 I’m not going to deny that it is a pretty privileged lifestyle (although I am not paid very much).
 What this means is that every day in my life looks pretty different.

 My day always starts out with Panza waking me up around 6:30/7 am for her breakfast.
-Brian makes coffee.
-I drink my coffee and start to wake up by looking at my email and answering some of them.
-Panza and I will go on a walk after Brian leaves to go to work.
+I make and drink my coffee and start to wake up by looking at my email and answering some of them.
+Then Panza and I will go on a walk.
 Depending on the day (and Panza’s mood) we may go play in a field or go on a “real” walk.
 Today we ran into our friend and her dog out on a walk so we tagged along with them.
 I had therapy downtown at 10 so that was my next stop.
 Then home for reading, answering more emails, and cleaning up.
 Panza and I leave to go on another short walk before lunch.
 Home for a lunch of tomato soup and grilled cheese while thinking and making notes about my dissertation proposal.
 I took some photos of a cake I made and hung out with my friend for a bit.
 A bit more work and off for an afternoon walk.
 And now back to write this post while Panza naps on the couch next to me.
 And then more work on my proposal, eating dinner, and relaxing for the night.

 This is all to say that when I moved to Santa Barbara to be a graduate student, my life changed a lot AND I had once again moved to a town/city very far from an Old Spaghetti Factory.
 I really love the Old Spaghetti Factory.
 You get like a 3 course meal for $12 including a drink and bread.
 It’s the small things in life I tell ya!
 And the Spumoni ice cream for dessert!
 Spumoni is an Italian gelato/ice cream usually made with three different flavors of chocolate, cherry, and pistachio.
 That combination really sings if you ask me.
 I’ve been mulling over the idea of transferring those flavors to something like cake or cheesecake!